Hepdrey/gopage/README.md

   'title': 'A conversation with Professors Deyi Li and Jie Tang'}]
 ```

 I also added a simple email address filter to parser.
-It helps you to findout all snippets containing email addresses.
+It helps findout all snippets containing email addresses, and normalize various email address formats.

 ```python
 esnippets = parser.filt_email(snippets)